What Does the Bible Say about the Seven Deadly Sins?

 Blasphemy is also identified as “Idolatry,” “Arrogance,” and “False Teaching.”
 These are summed up by Barrier as examples of “pride.”
 The arrogant idolator worships himself or herself and happily leads others astray, but as we learned above, these sins can be forgiven if a person realizes his sin, confesses it to God, and repents.
-Truly repent to the one true God and you are not a blasphemer - you are saved.
+Truly repent to the one true God, and you are not a blasphemer - you are saved.

 What Is the Big Takeaway about Sin in the Bible?

-The Holy Spirit is moving in us to say “don’t do it” or “that’s not good for you.”
+The Holy Spirit is moving in us to say, “Don’t do it,” or “that’s not good for you.”
 We want what God doesn’t want for us, and although it might seem as though we’ll die if we don’t get it, the Lord knows better.
-Pridefully thinking we know what’s best for us kills our faith life, our walk with him, and it destroys peace: but it won’t separate us from the love of God.
+Pridefully thinking we know what’s best for us kills our faith life and our walk with him, and it destroys peace, but it won’t separate us from the love of God.

-What’s the Solution?
+What’s the Solution to Sin?

 Firstly, take a look at those seven sins, or examine one of the other lists such as the Ten Commandments, or 1 Corinthians 6:9-10 which says that “neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
 This is just another way of describing the sins already listed and remember: they are all forgivable.
 Ask yourself if you are committing any of the sins listed here.

 Such people actively seek restored relationships.
 Their humility is an answer to pride.
-The pure at heart aren’t full of lust (v.8): they long for the Kingdom to come, they respect other people, and their ultimate goal is to know God better and to spread the gospel to all people who are lost.
+The pure at heart isn’t full of lust (v.8): they long for the Kingdom to come, they respect other people, and their ultimate goal is to know God better and to spread the gospel to all people who are lost.
 Those are their greatest desires.
 No one can always exemplify the Beatitudes all the time but remember that our Father in Heaven is “slow to anger and abounding in steadfast love and faithfulness.”
-(Psalm 86:15) We can confess our sins without fear of rejection; we can also expect him to help us become more like his Son.
+(Psalm 86:15).
+We can confess our sins without fear of rejection; we can also expect him to help us become more like his Son.

 Sin is a fact of life, but God is working in every believer’s heart to root out those sins and to cleanse us.
 This isn’t a work we can accomplish on our own.
 If you feel as though one of the seven so-called “deadly” sins has a hold on your life, ask God to renew your heart today.
-Talk to a biblical counselor if you “lust” after drugs or alcohol to the point of addiction, or if anger is controlling you and ruining your relationships Whatever your battle is, for the one who calls on Jesus’ name for salvation, that battle has already been won in Christ’s precious name.
+Talk to a biblical counselor if you “lust” after drugs or alcohol to the point of addiction or if anger is controlling you and ruining your relationships.
+Whatever your battle is, for the one who calls on Jesus’ name for salvation, that battle has already been won in Christ’s precious name.

 Photo credit: ©GettyImages/Javier_Art_Photography